deepinv/deepinv/paper/paper.md

 **Diffusion Models**: In a similar fashion to PnP methods, diffusion models [@chung2022diffusion] [@kawar2022denoising] [@zhu2023denoising] incorporate prior information via a pretrained denoiser, however, they are linked to a stochastic differential equation (SDE) or an ordinary differential equation (ODE), instead of the optimization of \eqref{eq:var}.

-**Markov Chain Monte Carlo**: The library provides popular high-dimensional Markov Chain Monte Carlo (MCMC) methods such as Unadjusted Langevin Algorithm and some of its variants [@laumont2022bayesian] [@pereyra2023split], which define a Markov chain with stationary distribution close to the posterior distribution $p(x|y)$.
+**Langevin-Type Algorithms**: The library provides popular high-dimensional Markov Chain Monte Carlo (MCMC) methods such as Unadjusted Langevin Algorithm and some of its variants [@laumont2022bayesian] [@pereyra2023split], which define a Markov chain with stationary distribution close to the posterior distribution $p(x|y)$.

 ### Non-Iterative Methods